 Military of World War II Dolls made of Composition

-These composition dolls not only represent the nations of the world, but, also the military of World War II.
-There are a select few which look as if they have stepped from the pages of literature...but, I will leave that up to the individual to decide.
+These composition dolls not only represent the nations of the world but, also the military of World War II.
+There are a select few who look as if they have stepped from the pages of literature...but, I will leave that up to the individual to decide.

-eBay has a rather large set of listings of vintage Composition dolls for sale, if you are interested in a purchase, or to find values, click here-- -- (if looking for values, it is necessary to register with eBay.)
+eBay has a rather large set of listings of vintage Composition dolls for sale, if you are interested in a purchase, or to find values if looking for costs, it is necessary to register with eBay.

-Starting with the precious nurses, each miniature uniform is perfection in replication and detail.
-Cottons, rayon, wool and teeny beads to represent buttons complete each young ladies outfit.
+Starting with the precious nurses, each little uniform is perfection in replication and detail.
+Pieces of cotton, rayon, wool and teeny beads to represent buttons complete each young ladies outfit.

-From the left, the military uniform insignia on the hat is a tiny paper cut-out of an anchor with the letter N.
+From the left, the military uniform insignia on the hat is a small paper cut-out of an anchor with the letter N.

 The next girl had her folded identification tag tucked under her dress.
 It states she is US Marine Corps.

-The last doll sports a tiny tie, leather belt and has an eagle insignia on her hat.
+The last doll sports a little tie, leather belt and has an eagle symbol on her hat.
 My husband tells me this is a Naval officer.

-The red head wears a tiny paper Naval officer insignia on her hat.
-The girl on the right has a very detailed uniform with tiny shirt and tie.
-Her buttons are tiny beads.
-No insignia.
+The redhead wears a tiny paper Naval officer symbol on her hat.
+The girl on the right has a very detailed uniform with a tiny shirt and tie.
+Her buttons are small beads.
+No symbol.

 The darling sailor wears a tiny metal "V" for Victory pin on her bodice.

-The fourth girl has lost her hat, so I am not certain whether she is military or a civilian of the 1940's.
+The fourth girl has lost her hat, so I am not sure whether she is military or a civilian of the 1940s.

-The last doll wears full length fur coat and a perky hat with veil which covers her face.
+The last doll wears a full-length fur coat and a jaunty hat with a veil which covers her face.
 She was the only verified 1940's civilian in the group.......perhaps she volunteered at the USO.